fabianaschneck/my_site/content/authors/ana/_index.md

 ---
 # Display name
-title: Ana Paula T. Costa
+title: Ana Paula Tavares Costa

 # Username (this should match the folder name)
 authors: